Second generation rich

 From China Digital Space

-Before China's “Reform and Opening”, Communism had substantially leveled the playing field, putting most people on more or less the same economic level.
-With Deng Xiaoping's free market reforms, the gap between rich and poor became more apparent.
-The children of those who prospered during the reform and opening up period are call the “rich second generation” and the children of those who did not prosper are called the “poor second generation.”
-Commentators complain that institutional barriers (high cost of education, importance of connections, etc.) prevent the poor second generation from moving up.
-The bad behavior commonly displayed by some of these privileged youth have led to much disdain in contemporary China.
+Before China's reform and opening, communism had substantially leveled the playing field, putting most people on more or less the same economic level.
+Since the launch of Deng Xiaoping's free market reforms in the late 1970s, the gap between rich and poor has become ever more apparent.
+The children of those who have prospered as a result of economic reforms are called the “rich second generation” and the children of those who did not prosper are called the “poor second generation.”
+Commentators complain that institutional barriers (for example, the high cost of education, or the value of connections) prevent the poor second generation from moving up.